 In the grand scheme of life, what defines fruitful fishing?
 To many, it’s skills and practice.
 To some, luck is what favorable fishing is all about.
 To others, it’s more than mere luck but pure superstition that increases their chances of a good catch.
 Anglers around the world can be a superstitious bunch when it comes to successful fishing.

 Traditional superstitions are practices based on unjustified beliefs because of supernatural causes.
-A mishmash of old-time fishing tales, myths, and beliefs created a slew of superstitions still held by present-day anglers.
+A mishmash of old-time fishing tales, myths, and beliefs created a slew of fishing superstitions that present-day anglers still hold.
 Let’s take a closer look at some interesting beliefs to see what explanation lies behind these stances.
 Here are a few common fishing superstitions explained.

 Onboard Fruit: Going Bananas

 Bananas on boats are seemingly causes of bad juju.
-Who knew?
+But why aren’t bananas allowed on fishing boats?
 This superstition is no modern marvel; it dates back to the days of sailing on the seven seas a few centuries ago.
 Some suggest that due to the rapid spoilage rate of bananas, transporters had to travel as fast as possible to their destination.
-Ergo, legend has it that fisherman never caught anything when bananas were cargo on their ship.
+Ergo, legend has it that fishermen never caught anything when bananas were cargo on their ship.
 Sailors also feared bananas for other reasons, such as the release of unpleasant gas and the harboring of dangerous pests.

-These days, this classic fishing belief still rings true for a plethora of anglers.
+These days, this classic fishing superstition still rings true for a plethora of anglers.
 Interestingly enough, some even go so far as to shun the use of Banana Boat sunscreen.

 Whistling: Not Allowed